 In other words, the high Amazon attrition hides a more complex story than what meets the eye.
 On the one hand, it's true that Amazon removes underperformers expeditiously.
 But it's also true that Amazon's incredible culture brings out the best in a lot of its employees, who vastly upgrade their skills during their Amazon tenures.
 These upgrades happen because Amazon systematically takes chances on its people and lets them do things which no other company would.
 In a way, Amazon has become a cradle of talent, bound to move on to bigger projects, which at times means having to leave home.

-If you, too, want to find out what it's like to interview with Amazon or practice answering real Amazon interview questions, you should enroll in "The Essential Course to Prepare for the Amazon Interview."
+If you, too, want to find out what it's like to interview with Amazon or practice answering real Amazon interview questions, you should enroll in "The Premium Package: The Premium Course to Prepare for the Amazon Interview."